io-accelerate/tdl-runner-nodejs/README.md

 - Install dependencies `npm install`
 - Open `lib/send_command_to_server.js` in your favorite IDE
 - Read the comments as documentation, they will guide through the rest of the setup

+## 3. Formatting

+- Run `npm run format` to format all supported files with Prettier.
+- Use `npm run format:check` locally (or rely on CI) to verify that files are already formatted.